cu-mkp/m-k-manuscript-data/_texts/p-165r_tl.md

 ## <span class="m">Plaster</span> for molding

-When it is long to set and dry, it means that it is too fat and moist, which is what makes it shrink away from the fire and crack.
-This is where burrs come from.
+When it is long to set and dry, it means that it is too fat and moist, which is what makes it shrink away from the fire and crack. <span class="x">This is</span> where burrs come from.
 The one that comes from lean <span class="m">earth</span> is better.
 You must not store your moulds made of fat <span class="m">plaster</span> for a long time, because they resemble fat <span class="m">earth</span>, which when drying, cracks.
 The best is to reheat them soon after they have been made and cast.
 Moulds made of good <span class="m">plaster</span> can be stored a long time.

 > *at left middle margin*
 >